 KABOOM! and the Built to Play initiative, supported by the Ralph C. Wilson, Jr. Foundation, proudly present the Play Everywhere Design Challenge.
-This design challenge will award $1 million to communities building landmark playspaces that provide kids with equitable opportunities to play.
+This design challenge awarded $1 million to communities building landmark playspaces that, when construction is completed, will provide kids with equitable opportunities to play.

-This year, applicants will have the unique opportunity to team up with design experts to support the development and potential execution of their concept.
-Applicants can partner with designers they already know or get matched up, by KABOOM!, with an expert designer.
+This year, winners will have the unique opportunity to team up with design experts to support the development and potential execution of their concept.
+Each of the announced winners partnered with designers they already knew or were matched up with by KABOOM!.

-To be eligible for a grant, the project must be within the following regions:
+To be eligible, the project must be within the following regions:

 Southeast Michigan counties: Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw and Wayne

 Western New York counties: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, Monroe and Wyoming